hombit/freddi/Readme.md

 `--initialcond=powerSigma`, power-law `--initialcond=powerF` or sinus-law
 `--initialcond=sinusF` distribution of the viscous torque, quasi-stationary distribution `--initialcond=quasistat`.
 The choice of the initial distribution defines what type of evolution is to be calculated.

-Starting from the quasi-stationary distribution, the solution describes the decaying part of the outburst, otherwise, the rise to the peak is also computed.
+Starting from the quasi-stationary or sinusF distribution, the solution describes the decaying part of the outburst.
+Zero-time accretion rate through the inner edge can be set.
+In other cases, the rise to the peak is also computed.
+Then, initial value F0 at the outer radius defines uniquely the intial mass of the disk.

-Fitting parameters of the disks in X-ray transients is one of the `Freddi` goals.
+Self-irradiation by the central X-rays heats the outer parts of the disk.
+A fraction of the bolometric flux is supposed to illuminate the disk surface.
+This results in the larger size of the hot disk is such model is assumed.
+Also, the optical flux is increased because the flux outgoing from the disk surface is proportional to Teff^4 = Tvis^4+Tirr^4.
+Self-irradiation of the disk is included in the computation if irradiation parameter is not zero.
+The simplest way is to set a constant irradiation factor (the studies of X-ray novae suggest the range for Cirr 1e-5..5e-3).

+Observed flux depends on the distance to the source and the inclination of the disk plane.
+The inclination angle is the angle between the line of sight and the normal to the disk.

+`Freddi` outputs time; the accretion rate; the mass of the hot part of the disk; the outer radius of the hot zone; the irradiation factor; the relative half-height, effective and irradiation temperature,  ratio of the irradiation to viscous flux at the outer radius of the hot zone; X-ray luminosity in the band from E_min to Emax (erg/s);  the optical magnitudes in U, B, V, R, I, and J band [Allen's Astrophysical Quantites] (Cox 2015).

+Snapshot distributions at each time step, if produced, contain the following data: radial coordinate in terms of the specific angular momentum, radius,  viscous torque, surface density, effective temperature Teff, viscous temperature Tvis, irradiation temperature Tirr, and the absolute half-height of the disk.

 License
 -------